-3. How and when did Daisaku Ikeda move the Soka Gakkai toward serious doctrinal deviations from
+4. How and when did Daisaku Ikeda move the Soka Gakkai toward serious doctrinal deviations

 As the Sho-Hondo was completed in 1972, Daisaku Ikeda acted on his negative feelings towards Nichiren Shoshu.
 In his writings and public appearances he pressured the priesthood to recognize SG as the primer mover for kosen-rufu and insisted that the Nichiren Shoshu priesthood and Hokkeko lay organization take a secondary role.
 By 1977, SG had subjected priests, who had spoken out against SG excesses, to a serious of "investigations."
 SG leaders throughout the world now spoke to all SG members criticizing Nichiren Shoshu and the priesthood as ineffective, weak and unnecessary for the attainment of worldwide kosen-rufu.